inleadmedia/dpl-go/docs/authentication.md

     CMS-->>Go: Go fetches the login url from the CMS Patron->>Go: Clicks Adgangsplatformen login button
-    Go->>CMS: Go redirects patron to /login at the CMS Note over Adgangsplatformen: NB: The Adgangsplagtformen Oauth flow<br />is described in the dpl-cms documenation CMS->>Adgangsplatformen: Patron is sent to login form at Adgangsplatformen Adgangsplatformen->>CMS: After successful login the patron is redirected to the CMS Note over CMS,CMS: The Go specific route<br />(dpl_go.post_adgangsplatformen_login) in the CMS<br />is specified via the current_path url parameter
+    Go->>CMS: Go redirects patron to /login at the CMS Note over Adgangsplatformen: NB: The Adgangsplatformen Oauth flow<br />is described in the dpl-cms documentation CMS->>Adgangsplatformen: Patron is sent to login form at Adgangsplatformen Adgangsplatformen->>CMS: After successful login the patron is redirected to the CMS Note over CMS,CMS: The Go specific route<br />(dpl_go.post_adgangsplatformen_login) in the CMS<br />is specified via the current_path url parameter